Qile-Paul-Chen/ai-couplet/README.md

 - Beam search decoder
 - Format polishing to prevent repeated characters, etc.

-## Data
+## Data & How to Run
-The training/test data are around 70k couplets from [this](https://github.com/wb14123/couplet-dataset) repo
+- Download the training data (~70k couplets) from [this](https://github.com/wb14123/couplet-dataset) repo

-## How to Run
-Set up the config at the **baseconfig.ini**, and run as **python train.py** Our model on the website was trained on Google Colab Pro for 12 epochs (~1 day)

-Package pre-requisites
+- Set up the model hyperparameters and the file paths in the **baseconfig.ini**
+- Install the package dependencies
-- TensorFlow 2.2.0
+  - **TensorFlow 2.2.0**
   - Python 3.6.9
   - Numpy 1.18.5
   - Gensim 3.6.0
+  - Scikit-Learn 0.22.0
+- Train the model
+  - Run as ```python train.py```
+  - The model parameters will be written to the path set up in the config file
+  - Our model on the website was trained on Google Colab Pro for 12 epochs (~1 day)

 ## Reference
 - Seq2seq-couplet by Bin Wang ([Github](https://github.com/wb14123/seq2seq-couplet), [website](https://ai.binwang.me/couplet))